 - User experience.
 Create wireframes or other IndieWeb user interface flows

-As an IndieWeb creator, you must be using the things you create (code, design, user experience) on your personal site.
-If it's not good enough for you, then it's not good enough for the IndieWeb.
+As an IndieWeb creator, you must be using the things you create (code, design, user experience) on your personal site as an active participant of the IndieWeb.
+If it's not good enough for you, as part of your online identity, then it's not good enough for the IndieWeb.

 Lastly, one of the goals of IndieWebCamp is to empower each other and interoperability among our sites, encouraging re-use of code, design, user experience and thus: